Walter J. Boyne: Military career

 In May 1951, after two years at the university, Boyne entered the U.S. Air Force's Aviation Cadet program, where he learned a profound respect for the enlisted grades of the military.
 Boyne started flight school in November 1951 and became the first of his class to solo.
 On December 19, 1952, he was awarded his wings as an Air Force Pilot and a commission as a second lieutenant in the United States Air Force.

 While stationed at Castle Air Force Base in central California, Boyne flew the B-50 Superfortress as a member of the 330th Bomb Squadron of the 93rd Bomb Wing.
 Although Boyne had relatively few hours in bombers, he received orders in May 1954 to McConnell Air Force Base in Wichita, Kansas, for training in the B-47 Stratojet, which he flew for several years.
 In 1957, he returned to college and graduated with honors from the University of California, Berkeley with a bachelor's degree in business administration.
 Boyne continued his education and later earned a master's degree in business administration from the University of Pittsburgh.

 Boyne returned to active flying as a nuclear test pilot with the 4925th Nuclear Test Group at Kirtland Air Force Base near Albuquerque, New Mexico.
 While at Kirtland, he became an aircraft commander in both the B-47 and B-52 Stratofortress.
 Boyne served during the Vietnam War as commander of the 635th Services Squadron at U-Tapao Royal Thai Air Base where he flew 120 combat hours as a C-47 Skytrain instructor pilot.
 Colonel Boyne retired from the Air Force on June 1, 1974, with more than 5,000 hours in various military aircraft.

 Author and historian

 Boyne began his writing career in 1962 while still in the Air Force.
-Tired of the repetitive aviation articles of the time, he chose to write about lesser-known people and airplanes starting with an article on the Curtiss P-36.
-Boyne's article was accepted by a magazine in Britain which paid him $29 — a moment of special pride for the new author.
+He wrote about lesser-known people and airplanes, starting with an article on the Curtiss P-36.
+Boyne's article was accepted by a magazine in Britain which paid him $29.
 The P-36 aircraft now resides in the National Museum of the United States Air Force at Wright-Patterson AFB near Dayton, Ohio.
-A very prolific writer, Boyne was the author of over fifty books and over one thousand magazine articles.
+Boyne was the author of over fifty books and over one thousand magazine articles.